mirfanmcs/AI-Samples/README.md

 ### 🌎 Translate Text
 A sample application that uses Azure AI Foundry Translate Service to translate text between languages.

+### 🗣️ Speech Enabled App
+A sample application that uses Azure AI Foundry Speech Service to enable speech in applications.
+It can transcribe spoken commands from audio files or microphone and synthesize speech responses.

 ## Quick Start